 Advance directives are documents that state your choices about medical treatment, or name someone to make decisions about your medical treatment, if you are unable to make these decisions yourself.
 They are called “advance” directives because they are signed in advance, to let your doctor and other health care providers know your wishes concerning your medical care.This area will focus on how to “Start the Conversation” with your loved ones.

 Be Prepared for an Emergency

 Power outages, mud slides, heavy snow, flooding, forest fires, stormy weather and traffic accidents that close the main roads are all emergencies that most folks in Boundary County have to contend with every year.
 Are you and your family prepared for an emergency?
 Find out more about what you can do to be ready.
 Boundary County Emergency Management will have information specific to our area.

 Sponsored by Boundary Community Clinics

-Mountain Trail Safety Tips for the Whole Family with talks from special guests.
+Mountain Trail Safety Tips for the Whole Family

 For your health, get out and explore the wonders of Boundary County.